Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/preparation.md

 can be installed to extend the functionality of the frameserver.
 These are usually more specific than the universally usable core plugins or they are collections of wrappers and functions.
-A (non-exhaustive) list of plugins and scripts is available in the [official documentation][vs-plugins].
-Additionally, an extensive database of VapourSynth plugins and scripts is available at [VSDB][vsdb].
+An extensive database of VapourSynth plugins and scripts is available at [VSDB][vsdb].
 VSDB also offers a GUI for [vsrepo][vsrepo], VapourSynth's official package manager,